zenpho/AxoPanelControls/README.md

 The C code (ab)uses, to my knowledge undocumented, features of the Java based software editor related to parameter handling.

 # Suggested usage
-See the demonstration in `ccsystem1a.axp` for suggested methods of usage and workflow.
 The simplest way to assign parameters to hardware control is to use the right-click menu in the java editor to assign a MIDI CC to a parameter.
 The editor will show a small `[C']` next to dials that have been assigned.

 ![assigning parameters for hardware control](usage-4.png)